Iran–Turkey relations: 20th century

 Between 16 June and 2 July 1934, Reza Shah Pahlavi visited Turkey with several high-ranking officials, including General Hasan Arfa (at the invitation of Mustafa Kemal Atatürk).
 Several regions in Turkey were visited and attempts at close friendship and cooperation between the two leaders were made.
 Reza Shah was reportedly impressed by the republic's modernization reforms and he saw this as an example for his own country.

 On 8 July 1937, a non-aggression pact was signed between Turkey, Iran, Iraq and Afghanistan, which later became known as the Treaty of Saadabad.
 The purpose of this agreement was to ensure security and peace in the Middle East.

 In August 1955, the Central Treaty Organization (CENTO), a mutual security pact between Iran, Turkey, Iraq, Pakistan and Britain was established.

 In July 1964, the Regional Cooperation for Development (RCD), aimed at joint economic projects between Iran, Turkey and Pakistan, was established.

 In 1964, Ruhollah Khomeini was sent to exile in Bursa and he stayed there for eleven months.
 On 5 September 1965, Khomeini left Turkey and went to Najaf in Iraq.

 A period of coldness passed after the 1979 Iranian Revolution which caused major changes in Iran and the Middle Eastern status quo.
 Today, Iran and Turkey closely cooperate in a wide variety of fields, such as fighting terrorism, drug trafficking, and promoting stability in Iraq and Central Asia.
 However, the two countries have competed for influence since the 1990s; this has been escalating since the 2010s in various fronts across MENA and South Asia.

+21st century

+The Iran–Turkey proxy conflict refers to the indirect conflict originating from the regional rivalry between Iran and Turkey in the Middle East, mainly during armed conflicts and struggles for influence.